tc39/proposal-smart-pipelines/readme.md

 > >
 > A global environment is a Lexical Environment which does not have an outer
 > environment.
 The global environment's outer environment reference is null.
 A
-> global environment's _EnvironmentRecord_ may be prepopulated with identifier
+> global environment's _Environment Record_ may be prepopulated with identifier
 > bindings and includes an associated global object whose properties provide
 > some of the global environment's identifier bindings.
 As ECMAScript code is
 > executed, additional properties may be added to the global object and the